evertonstz/docker-gelbooru-fork/README.md

 ```
 mysql -u gelbooru -p"gelbooru" -e "create database gelbooru1"
 ```
+Use "exit" to close the container's bash shell.

-After that you'll need to go to the following link and signu with your ADMINISTRATOR info in your web browser: http://localhost:44555/admin/index.php
+After that you'll need to go to the following link and signu with your ADMINISTRATOR info in your web browser: http://localhost:44555/install/index.php

 Wait for the message, and go to Gelbooru main page to test things: http://localhost:44555 You should now be able to whatever you want inside gelbooru, in my tests the first image that you upload will have a broken thumbnail, but for the rest of the images it'll work fine.

+The administrator(s) page is located at: http://localhost:44555/admin/index.php

 *in case you decide to change the credentials, you'll need to also change the gelbooru config file to match, the file is located at /var/www/html/config.php